 • Research and create animal herd tracking systems that would track health and nutrients.
+Conduct additional research on drone imagery to count cattle in feedlots and pastures.

 Business-friendly environment that attracts further expertise and innovation to the state.

 - Promote the Strategic Growth Initiative process, a pilot program to help counties and communities proactively seek potential business growth opportunities, working with KDA, the Kansas Department of Commerce and the Kansas Department of Transportation. - Market the benefits of Kansas' business-friendly environment. - Educate lawmakers on current infrastructure and policies that successfully create a business-friendly environment. - Engage with legislators when proposed legislation threatens a pro-growth business environment in order to rectify negative results that may occur.